With fall in full swing, a leaf blower is something many people simply can’t live without.

 - Steer clear of obstructions.
 Most leaf blowers have plastic parts that are easily cracked.
 For that reason, do your best to avoid banging your blower against anything.

 - Keep yourself safe.
-Protect yourself by wearing earplugs, goggles that meet eye protection standards, nonslip gloves, nonslip shoes, close-fitting clothing and long pants.
+Protect yourself by wearing earplugs, googles that meet eye protection standards, nonslip gloves, nonslip shoes, close-fitting clothing and long pants.